pebble-tree/node-foundationdb/README.md

 })
 ```

-> TODO: Flesh out the documentation here.
-The API methods available are extremely similar to their equivalents in python / ruby.
+> TODO: Flesh out the directory layer documentation here.
+The API is almost identical to the equivalent API in python / ruby.

 ## Notes on API versions